Spatial modeling of randomly acquired characteristics on outsoles with application to forensic shoeprint analysis: Simulation

-The comparison was made based on 300 replications for each sampling technique.
-Figures~\ref{fig:coefsamp1} and \ref{fig:coefsamp2} show the bias and MSE of $\beta_1$ and $\beta_2$, where each sampling technique is marked as written above.
-In addition, ``r'' indicates that the results are based on the random effects estimator and ``c'' indicates that they are based on the ``CML'' estimator.
+The comparison was made based on 200 replications for each sampling technique.
+Figure~\ref{fig:coefsamp} shows the MSE of $\beta_1$ and $\beta_2$, where each sampling technique is marked with roman numerals presented above (0 indicates full data analysis without sub-sampling), ``r'' indicates that the results are based on the random effects estimator and ``c'' indicates that they are based on the ``CML'' estimator.

-Method 4 of within-cluster case-control sub-sampling where controls are sampled from each cluster proportional to the number of cases in the cluster, has a relatively large bias, but still performs best in terms of MSE, which is almost identical to the MSE of the results based on the entire sample.
-This is true using both the random effects and CML estimators for $\beta_1$ and $\beta_2$.
-In addition it can be seen that although differences exist in the bias of the random effects and CML estimators, they are relatively close in their MSE.
-The initial intention was to find the best sampling technique (method 4), and then repeat it multiple times and averaging the resulting estimates in order to improve the performance.
-However, since the MSE using method 4 is very close to the one using the entire sample, the expected contribution of such a re-sampling method is not worth the effort.
+Method 4 of within-cluster case-control sub-sampling where controls are sampled from each cluster proportional to the number of cases in the cluster, performs best in terms of MSE.
+This is true for both the random effects and CML estimators, and for $\beta_1$ and $\beta_2$.
+In addition it can be seen that the random effects and CML estimators are relatively close in their MSE.